 Why choose us?

-Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Nagano.
+Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Central Japan.

-Got a question about visiting Nagano and Central Japan?
-Feel free to contact us at email@example.com and let’s get planning together!
+Got a question about visiting Kanazawa and Central Japan?
+Click on the INQUIRY button below or contact us at email@example.com and let’s get planning together!